little-Patrick/Trilby/README.md

 - Python 3.8+
 - CUDA-capable GPU (6GB+ VRAM recommended)
-- AWS credentials (for The Stack v2 dataset access)
+- AWS credentials (If youw want to use bigcode's The Stack v2 dataset)

 ### Dependencies